csiro-auscalval/PyGamma/insar/docs/dev/MultiVersionGAMMASupport.md

 This would require the least amount of code changes to existing processing modules as they can continue working like they currently do, and we just swap in different implementations of this proxy/translation layer if we run the workflow with a different version of GAMMA which translates our GAMMA-old intent into GAMMA-new logic.

-In essence we would essentially be saying "GAMMA 20191203 is the minimum version we support", and then as new versions of GAMMA become available we evaluate the breaking changes and implement a proxy/translation layer for those areas of the API that have changed every time we need to support a new version without having to touch the greater `gamma_insar` code base **at all**.
+In essence we would essentially be saying "GAMMA 20191203 is the minimum version we support", and then as new versions of GAMMA become available we evaluate the breaking changes and implement a proxy/translation layer for those areas of the API that have changed every time we need to support a new version without having to touch the greater `PyGamma` code base **at all**.

 ## Alternative Solutions & why they weren't chosen ##